 Propane Vehicle Conversions

 Vehicle conversions provide alternative fuel options beyond what is available from original equipment manufacturers (OEMs).
-Certain light-duty vehicles can be ordered from a dealer with a prep-ready engine package and converted to use propane.
+Certain light-duty vehicles can be ordered from a dealer with a prep-ready engine package that is already ready to be converted to use propane.
 A qualified system retrofitter (QSR) will work with the dealer to install conversions to a dedicated or bi-fuel propane vehicle.
-QSRs can economically and reliably convert new or existing light- or medium-duty vehicles for propane operation.
+QSRs can economically and reliably convert new or in-use light- or medium-duty vehicles for propane operation.
 These vehicles must meet OEM emissions standards for the given model year.

 Propane vehicle conversions in the United States require U.S. Environmental Protection Agency (EPA) approval, and a QSR should perform the installation.
 For more information about regulations, codes, and standards, see the AFDC's Conversions page.